 Your amiibo has three different stats: Attack, Defense, and Speed.
 At any time, you can “feed” your amiibo custom parts to boost its stats.
 After use, the equipment piece disappears and cannot be recovered.
 Your amiibo’s Attack, Defense, and Speed stats all start at 0, but can be increased by up to 200 points.
 However, there is a catch: your amiibo’s stat points cannot add up to a number greater than 120.

 Each piece of equipment is colored orange, blue, or green.
 Orange pieces will increase Attack, but decrease defense.
 Blue pieces will increase Defense, but decrease Speed.
 And green pieces will increase Speed, but decrease Attack.
 Before feeding your amiibo, you should familiarize yourself with the effects of increasing the value of each stat.

 - Attack: The higher your amiibo’s Attack stat, the harder it will hit.
 Specifically, the damage of its attacks (including special moves) will increase.
 With maximum investment into Attack (+200 points), the strength of your amiibo’s moves will increase by 2x.
 Fighters like Sheik and Duck Hunt, who lack good kill moves, will need heavy Attack investment.

-- Defense: The higher your amiibo’s Defense stat, the less damage it will receive.
-With maximum investment into Defense (+200 points), your amiibo will be about 1.5x more resilient to damage and knockback.
+- Defense: The higher your amiibo’s Defense stat, the less damage it will take.
+With maximum investment into Defense (+200 points), your amiibo will be about 1.12x more resilient to damage and knockback.
 Fighters like Mewtwo and Jigglypuff will need heavy Defense investment to patch up their poor durability.

 Viable Bonus Effects: